chorus-ai/chorus_waveform_conversion/submission/templates/SUBMISSION_template.md

 - Instructions for how to determine the sample number (or "monotonic time") at the start of each segment / message stream:

 - Specification of the timestamp variables that represent the wall-clock time at the start and end of each segment / message stream:

+## Waveform EHR Linkage

+Please outline the process you used for linking `session_id` from your waveform data to `visit_detail_id` in your OMOP EHR data: